-Prerequisite: Admission to the EMT-Paramedic program and EMTP 240 (or concurrent enrollment).
+Prerequisites: Admission to the EMT-Paramedic program, and EMTP 240 or concurrent

 This course is designed to enable the student to perform assessments and advanced life support interventions for patients suffering from cardiac emergencies.
 Skills include physical examination, electrocardiographic monitoring, electrical therapy, appropriate medication administration, and advanced airway procedures.